-The Bank calculates and reports quarterly to individual level and half yearly to consolidated level to the NBR on the potential changes of the economic value using the standardized methodology.
-Details can be found in the consolidated financial statements 2019, posted on Credit Europe Bank (Romania) S.A website, at "About Us" section.
+The Bank calculates and reports quarterly to individual level and half yearly to consolidated level to the National Bank of Romania on the potential changes of the economic value using the standardized methodology.

+Details in this regard can be found in the Consolidated financial statements 2020, posted on Credit Europe Bank (Romania) S.A website, at "About Us" section.

-9.3 Foreign currency risk
+10.3.
+Foreign currency risk

-The Bank is exposed to currency risk by the foreign currency transactions in counterparty with the RON.
+The Bank is exposed to currency risk by the foreign currency transactions in counterparty with RON.
 The Bank manages its exposure to exchange rates movements by altering the ratio of assets and liabilities.

-Transactions and foreign currency position of the bank are managed according to the strategy adopted in the Assets, Liabilities and Liquidity Management Committee meetings.
+Transactions and foreign currency position of the bank are managed according to the strategy adopted in the Assets, Liabilities and Liquidity Management Committee (ALCO) meetings.
 The Dealers from the Financial Markets Trading Department conclude transactions in accordance with the limits assigned by the Board of Administrators of Credit Europe Bank (Romania) SA.
 The bank's assets and liabilities price fluctuations may affect the profitability and thus, the bank's own funds.
 Therefore, for each new investment or new incurred risk, the Financial Markets Division has defined "stop-loss" limits.

-9.4 Liquidity risk
+10.4.
+Liquidity risk